 I have conducted two research projects.
 One focused on counselling and alcoholism, the other on mindfulness and alcohol recovery.

 I have substantial experience in personal development and group therapy, including working with the Priory Group in Chelmsford.
 Here I gained experience in various different group therapy formats including:

 Transactional Analysis group therapy (I delivered an 8 week therapy programme).

-Relationships group therapy using the psychodynamic approach
+Relationships group therapy using the psychodynamic approach.

 Dialectical Behaviour Therapy using mindfulness, interpersonal skills, emotional regulation and distress tolerance (I delivered a 12 week DBT programme).

 I have experience of regularly attending an encounter group.

 I have experience working with people whose lives have been affected by sexual, physical and emotional abuse in childhood and co-facilitate a weekly support group for survivors in Colchester called, L.I.G.H.T.
 (Living in Greater Hope Together).

 I have experience working with women in abusive relationships and Victim Support.